Astars89/HotelRating-ML-Service/README.md

 The model was trained using a Random Forest Regressor, which is a powerful machine learning algorithm for regression tasks.
 The training data consisted of a subset of the dataset, with features and corresponding hotel ratings.

+## Model Evaluation

+### Metrics

+- **Mean Absolute Percentage Error (MAPE):** 0.946
+- **Mean Squared Error (MSE):** 1.608
+- **Root Mean Squared Error (RMSE):** 1.268
+- **R-squared (R2):** 0.399

+### Observations

+The model was evaluated using various regression metrics:

+- **MAPE (Mean Absolute Percentage Error):** MAPE measures the average percentage difference between actual and predicted values.
+Our model achieved a MAPE of 0.946, indicating a relatively low average percentage error in predicting hotel ratings.

+- **MSE (Mean Squared Error):** MSE quantifies the average squared difference between actual and predicted values.
+The calculated MSE is 1.608, suggesting the model's predictions have some variance from the actual values.

+- **RMSE (Root Mean Squared Error):** RMSE is the square root of MSE and provides a measure of the absolute fit of the model to the data.
+Our model obtained an RMSE of 1.268, signifying the average prediction error is around 1.268 units.

+- **R2 (R-squared):** R2 gauges the proportion of variance in the dependent variable explained by the model.
+The R2 score obtained is 0.399, indicating that the model explains approximately 39.9% of the variance in hotel ratings.

+These metrics collectively suggest that while the model provides reasonably accurate predictions, there is room for improvement in reducing the prediction errors and enhancing the overall model performance.

 ## How to Use the Model

 1. **Run the Web Application**: To use the model, run the provided web application using Flask.